 5. Bone Broth is great for your vanity!

-You don't need botox or collagen injections!
+You don't need collagen injections!
 Drink a cup of bone broth, which is loaded with collagen, and you have an easier way prevent your skin from sagging and wrinkling!
 It can even reduce the appearance of cellulite!